 “I killed too damn many people,” he says.

-Pictured at top: Bill Davis sits next to a framed collection of photos and medals from World War II.
+Pictured: Bill Davis sits next to a framed collection of photos and medals from World War II.
 He resides at the Inn at Walker Mill in Boardman.